Open-Agriculture/AgIsoStack-plus-plus/examples/pgn_requests/README.md

 	bool retVal;

 	// This function will be called whenever PGN EF00 is requested.
-	// Add whatever logic you want execute to on reciept of a PROPA request.
+	// Add whatever logic you want execute to on receipt of a PROPA request.
 	// One normal thing to do would be to send a CAN message with that PGN.

 	// In this example though, we'll simply acknowledge the request.